 Where to get topographic maps

-Topographic maps in Australia are created by each of the different state governments.
+Australian topographic maps are created by each of the state governments.
 In recent years, most states have begun moving through a digitisation program where they no longer sell paper maps, moving all their mapping resources online instead.
-There’s some great benefits to this (and yes, a few negatives), as it allows many of us to access and download topographic maps and choose to print them in a way that works for us.
+There’s some great benefits to this (and yes, a few negatives), as it allows many of us to access and download topographic maps and choose to print them in a way that works for us or use them in conjunction with a navigation app.

 Yallingup 1:25,000.
 [Cape to Cape Track] Copyright (and buy from) Western Australia Land Information Authority.